magenta/magenta-studio/README.md

 ```
 or simply open the Max project.
 Then select File > Export Max for Live Device..., and select a location to save the device.
 Once the dialog closes, the device has been built!

+Lastly, you'll need to change the icon of the `magenta4live` device.
+You can do this by:
+1. Open the Magenta icon (`client/magenta_logo`) in Preview.
+2. Select Edit > Copy
+3. Right click on `magenta4live.amxd`, then select Get Info.
+4. Select the tiny icon in the upper left of the window, and select Edit > Paste or enter Command + V.
+5. Done!

+## Versioning
+You can update the version of the device by changing the version in the root `package.json`.
+When you build the device, this number will be visible when you click "About" in the interface.

 ## License

 Copyright 2018 Google Inc.